ArmNem/WeatherApp/README.md

 I used shadcn component library.

-Then the project should run with the command npm run dev.
+To run the project you should use the npm run dev command.